At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 Psychotherapy

 Rational psychotherapy helps to get rid of such unpleasant symptoms as excessive emotionality, mood swings, tearfulness or aggressiveness.
-For this purpose, methods of psycho-emotional relaxation are used, stabilizing behavioral techniques.
-A woman is taught how to relieve PMS, help to cope with the fear of the onset of menstruation.
+For this purpose, psycho-emotional relaxation techniques that stabilize behavioral techniques are used.
+A woman is taught how to relieve PMS and is helped to cope with the fear of menstruation.

-It is very useful to conduct psychotherapeutic sessions not only with a woman, but also with her relatives.
-Relatives learn to better understand the patient's condition.
-Conversations with the close environment of the patient improve the microclimate in the family.
-Through psychosomatic mechanisms, it is possible to improve the physical condition of the patient, to alleviate the objective manifestations of premenstrual syndrome.
+It is very useful to conduct psychotherapeutic sessions not only with a woman, but also with her loved ones.
+Relatives learn to better understand the patient’s condition.
+Conversations with the patient’s immediate circle improve the microclimate in the family.
+Through psychosomatic mechanisms, it is possible to improve the patient’s physical condition and alleviate the objective manifestations of premenstrual syndrome.

 Lifestyle and nutrition

-In the diet, it is necessary to increase the content of vegetable fiber.
-It normalizes the work of the intestines, removes excess fluid from the body.
-The daily diet should consist of 75% carbohydrates (mostly complex), 15% protein and only 10% fat.
-The use of fats must be limited, as they affect the participation of the liver in the exchange of estrogen.
-It is better to avoid beef as well, as it often contains small doses of artificially introduced hormones.
-Thus, fermented milk products will be the most useful source of protein for PMS.
+It is necessary to increase the content of plant fiber in the diet.
+It normalizes intestinal function and removes excess fluid from the body.
+The daily diet should consist of 75% carbohydrates (mostly complex), 15% proteins and only 10% fats.
+The consumption of fats must be limited, as they affect the participation of the liver in estrogen metabolism.
+It is better to avoid beef, as it often contains small doses of artificially introduced hormones.
+Thus, the most useful source of protein for PMS will be fermented milk products.

-It is useful to increase the consumption of juice, in particular, carrot juice with the addition of lemon.
-Recommended herbal teas with the addition of mint, lemon balm, valerian.
-Herbal sedative for PMS helps to cope with emotional disorders, improve sleep and overall well-being.
+It is useful to increase the consumption of juice, in particular carrot juice with the addition of lemon.
+Herbal teas with the addition of mint, lemon balm, and valerian are recommended.
+Herbal sedative for PMS helps cope with emotional disorders, improve sleep and overall well-being.

-You should abandon the excess of salt, spices, limit the consumption of chocolate and meat.
-Alcoholic beverages should not be consumed, as they reduce the body's content of B vitamins, minerals, and change the metabolism of carbohydrates.
-The work of the liver suffers, which can lead to a violation of estrogen metabolism and an increase in the severity of the condition.
+You should avoid excess salt and spices, and limit your consumption of chocolate and meat.
+You should not drink alcoholic beverages, as they reduce the content of B vitamins and minerals in the body, and change the metabolism of carbohydrates.
+Liver function suffers, which can lead to disruption of estrogen metabolism and increased severity of the condition.

-You do not need to take many drinks with caffeine (tea, coffee, Coca-Cola) during PMS.
+There is no need to take a lot of caffeinated drinks (tea, coffee, Coca-Cola) during PMS.
 Caffeine causes fluid retention, disrupts sleep, and contributes to neuropsychiatric disorders.
-In addition, it enhances the engorgement of the mammary glands.
+In addition, it increases engorgement of the mammary glands.

-If you have symptoms of PMS, you should consult a doctor.
-He will tell you how to deal with his symptoms using medications.
-Consider the main groups of drugs for the treatment of premenstrual syndrome.
+If you have severe symptoms of PMS, you should consult a doctor.
+He will tell you how to deal with its symptoms using medications.
+Let's consider the main groups of drugs for the treatment of premenstrual syndrome.

-1. After examination by a gynecologist, if an increased content of estrogens (absolute or relative hyperestrogenism) is detected, gestagens are prescribed.
+1. After examination by a gynecologist, if an increased level of estrogen is detected (absolute or relative hyperestrogenism), gestagens are prescribed.
 These include Duphaston, Norkolut and others.
-Gonadotropin-releasing factor agonists, in particular, Danazol, also have an antiestrogenic effect.
+Gonadotropin-releasing factor agonists, in particular Danazol, also have an antiestrogenic effect.

-2. Antihistamines are prescribed in connection with an increase in the level of histamine and serotonin in such patients.
-Tavegil, Suprastin are usually used at night starting two days before the expected onset of PMS and ending with the first day of menstruation.
+2. Antihistamines are prescribed due to increased levels of histamine and serotonin in such patients.
+Tavegil, Suprastin are usually used at night, starting two days before the expected onset of PMS and ending with the first day of menstruation.

-4. If, after determining the level of hormones, an increase in the level of prolactin is detected, Parlodel (bromocriptine) is prescribed, starting two days before the expected onset of PMS, for 10 days.
+4. If, after determining hormone levels, an increase in prolactin levels is detected, Parlodel (bromocriptine) is prescribed, starting two days before the expected onset of PMS, for 10 days.

-5. In the presence of pronounced edema, the appointment of a diuretic with a potassium-sparing effect of Veroshpiron, which is an aldosterone antagonist, is indicated.
-Assign it 4 days before the deterioration of health and stop taking it with the onset of menstruation.
-If the edematous syndrome is manifested by a headache, visual impairment, it is recommended to use Diakarb.
+5. In the presence of severe edema, the prescription of a diuretic with a potassium-sparing effect, Veroshpiron, which is an aldosterone antagonist, is indicated.
+Prescribe it 4 days before the deterioration of health and stop taking it with the onset of menstruation.
+If edema syndrome manifests itself as headache, blurred vision, it is recommended to use Diacarb.

-6. In the presence of pain, the main means for the treatment of PMS are non-steroidal anti-inflammatory drugs, in particular, Diclofenac.
-It is prescribed two days before the deterioration of health.
-These drugs inhibit the synthesis of prostaglandins, biologically active substances that cause many of the symptoms of PMS.
-Course treatment is carried out for three months.
-The effect of such a course lasts up to four months after its termination.
-Then PMS symptoms return, but are usually less intense.
+6. In the presence of pain, the main means for treating PMS are non-steroidal anti-inflammatory drugs, in particular Diclofenac.
+It is prescribed two days before your health worsens.
+These drugs suppress the synthesis of prostaglandins, biologically active substances that cause many symptoms of PMS.
+Course treatment is carried out over three months.
+The effect of this course lasts up to four months after its termination.
+PMS symptoms then return, but are usually less intense.

-7. Excessive emotionality, depressive disorders, neurosis may be an indication for the appointment of tranquilizers.
-There are special "day" drugs that do not suppress normal activity, in particular, Grandaxin and Afobazol.
+7. Excessive emotionality, depressive disorders, and neuroses may be an indication for the prescription of tranquilizers.
+There are special “daytime” drugs that do not suppress normal activity, in particular, Grandaxin and Afobazol.
 Antipsychotics and antidepressants may be used.
-These drugs are prescribed by a psychiatrist.
-They need to be taken continuously for 3-6 months.
+Such drugs are prescribed by a psychiatrist.
+They must be taken continuously for 3-6 months.

 8. Vitamins A and E have a beneficial effect on the female reproductive system, including reducing the severity of premenstrual syndrome.
-They are taken orally or injected intramuscularly for a month, alternating with each other.
-With the appearance of anxiety and depressive disorders in the second half of the cycle, magnesium preparations and vitamin B6 are prescribed.
+They are taken orally or administered intramuscularly for a month, alternating with each other.
+If anxiety and depressive disorders appear in the second half of the cycle, magnesium and vitamin B6 are prescribed.

-PMS is treated in cycles.
-In the first three months, a diet, herbal sedatives, vitamins, non-steroidal anti-inflammatory drugs are used.
-Then make a break in treatment for 3-6 months.
-When the symptoms of PMS return, other drugs with more serious effects are added to the treatment.
+PMS treatment is carried out in cycles.
+In the first three months, diet, herbal sedatives, vitamins, and non-steroidal anti-inflammatory drugs are used.
+Then they take a break from treatment for 3-6 months.
+When PMS symptoms return, other drugs with more serious effects are added to treatment.
 Don't expect a quick effect.
-Therapy should be carried out for a long time, accompanied by a modification of nutrition and lifestyle.
+Therapy should be long-term and accompanied by modifications of diet and lifestyle.

-PMS is a very common syndrome among women and girls, and often not only its owners, but also their close circle suffer from its manifestations.
-Some believe that explaining their unsightly behavior with this syndrome, the fair sex is simply looking for an excuse for their bad temper, but in reality this, of course, is not the case.
-Find out how to alleviate the unpleasant symptoms of PMS in this article.
+PMS is a very common syndrome among women and girls, and often its manifestations affect not only its owners, but also their close circle.
+Some believe that by explaining their unsightly behavior with this syndrome, representatives of the fair sex are simply looking for an excuse for their bad temper, but in reality this, of course, is not the case.
+You can find out how to alleviate the unpleasant symptoms of PMS in this article.

 What is PMS in girls (women)

-The abbreviation PMS has a fairly simple decoding - we are talking about premenstrual syndrome.
+The abbreviation PMS has a fairly simple definition - we are talking about premenstrual syndrome.
 This phenomenon is characterized by a set of symptoms that manifests itself in a girl shortly before the onset of menstruation.
-Of course, we are not talking about a separate disease, but about half of the women feel some changes in their bodies during this period.
+Of course, we are not talking about a separate disease, but approximately half of women feel some changes in their body during this period.

-As already mentioned, PMS is characterized by some manifestations, and now we will consider them in more detail.
+As already mentioned, PMS is characterized by several manifestations, and now we will look at them in more detail.

-If you observe at least half of these symptoms in yourself shortly before the onset of "menstruation", then we can say that you are dealing with PMS.
+If you observe at least half of these symptoms shortly before the onset of your period, then we can say that you are dealing with PMS.

-Since PMS is a phenomenon that occurs shortly before menstruation, it can be diagnosed in a girl from the first menstruation.
-Although, of course, each organism is individual, and if you did not observe any signs of this syndrome in yourself in early youth, then it is quite possible that they will appear in adulthood.
-However, it is worth noting that women aged 20 to 40 are most often worried about this.
+Since PMS is a phenomenon that occurs shortly before menstruation, it can be diagnosed in a girl already from her first menstruation.
+Although, of course, each organism is individual, and if you did not observe any signs of this syndrome in your early youth, then it is quite possible that they will appear in adulthood.
+However, it is worth noting that most often women between the ages of 20 and 40 experience concerns about this.

-How many days before menstruation does PMS start?
+How many days before your period does PMS start?

-The beginning of PMS in each woman proceeds individually.
-Mostly, its signs begin to appear 2-3 days before the period of menstruation begins.
-However, it is worth noting that some girls are "lucky" much less - they begin to feel irritability, anger and other symptoms much earlier - about a week, or even ten days before the "menses" come.
-However, the number of days each time may vary.
+The onset of PMS occurs individually for each woman.
+Mostly its symptoms begin to appear 2-3 days before the menstruation period begins.
+However, it is worth noting that some girls are much less “lucky” - they begin to feel irritability, anger and other symptoms much earlier - about a week, or even ten days before their period arrives.
+However, the number of days may vary each time.

-How many days does PMS last for women
+How many days does PMS last in women?

-Even if your PMS started a week before your period or even ten days before, it is not at all necessary that its syndromes will manifest throughout this period.
-Literally a couple of days before menstruation, aggression, apathy, anxiety and other “charms” of PMS can stop.
-At the same time, of course, such cases are not uncommon when the syndrome lasts until menstruation.
+Even if your PMS began a week before menstruation or even ten days, it is not at all necessary that its syndromes will manifest themselves throughout this period.
+Just a couple of days before your period, aggression, apathy, anxiety and other “charms” of PMS may stop.
+At the same time, of course, there are also frequent cases when the syndrome lasts until menstruation.

-mood swings One of the first signs of PMS that has begun is sudden mood swings.
-In such cases, a woman may suddenly feel anxiety and depression against the background of general well-being.
-Also, she can be unbalanced and brought to an aggressive state by some completely minor troubles, which at other times she would most likely not pay much attention to.
-Of course, not only a woman experiencing PMS often suffers from such mood swings, but also people who happened to contact her during this period.
-Physiological changes in the body The onset of PMS, most often, is characterized not only by changes in the psychological state of a woman, but also by some physiological changes.
-Let us consider in more detail some forms of the syndrome
+Mood swings One of the first signs of the onset of PMS is sudden mood swings.
+In such cases, a woman may suddenly feel anxious and depressed against the background of general well-being.
+She can also be thrown off balance and brought to an aggressive state by some completely insignificant troubles, to which at other times she most likely would not have paid much attention.
+Of course, such mood swings often affect not only the woman experiencing PMS, but also the people who happened to come into contact with her during this period.
+Physiological changes in the body The onset of PMS is most often characterized by changes not only in the psychological state of a woman, but also by some physiological changes.
+Let's take a closer look at some forms of the syndrome

-In this case, headaches are predominant, in which the total arterial pressure may not go beyond the normal range.
-There may also be numbness of the hands, sweating, as well as tingling pains in the heart.
-There is also an edematous form of PMS, which young girls are predominantly exposed to.
-The main symptoms of this form are swollen breasts, when touched, the girl feels rather painful sensations.
-In addition, there may be swelling of the feet, hands and face.
-There may be increased sweating and pain in the lower abdomen.
+In this case, headaches are predominant, in which total blood pressure may not be outside the normal range.
+You may also experience numbness in the hands, sweating, and tingling pain in the heart.
+There is also an edematous form of PMS, which is mainly experienced by young girls.
+The main symptoms of this form are swollen breasts, when touched, the girl feels quite painful.
+In addition, swelling of the feet, hands and face may occur.
+Increased sweating and pain in the lower abdomen are possible.

-This form is characterized by high blood pressure, pressing pains in the chest area, palpitations.
-There is also a very high level of anxiety.
-Symptoms usually appear at night, during a special activity of the autonomic nervous system.
-Women who suffer from this form of PMS may periodically experience tremors throughout the night during this period.
-As a rule, the described symptoms stop in the morning.
+This form is characterized by high blood pressure, pressing pain in the chest area, and rapid heartbeat.
+There is also very high anxiety.
+Symptoms usually appear at night, when the autonomic nervous system is particularly active.
+Women suffering from this form of PMS may periodically feel body tremors throughout the night during this period.
+As a rule, in the morning the described symptoms stop.

 What to do when you have PMS

-Advice from a gynecologist Doctors advise girls suffering from PMS to increase their physical activity by starting to work out in the gym or signing up for yoga.
+Advice from a gynecologist Doctors advise girls suffering from PMS to increase physical activity by starting to work out in the gym or signing up for yoga.
 However, you can also opt for running, cycling and much more.
 If you are overweight, then it is better to reduce it.
 In the case of missing weight, it must be gained.
-In addition, do not abuse sweets - sweets, cakes, pastries, carbonated drinks and so on.
-Note that PMS can be especially pronounced in women who take contraceptives.
+In addition, do not overindulge in sweets - candies, cakes, pastries, carbonated drinks, and so on.
+Note that PMS can be especially pronounced in women who take birth control pills.
 Get rid of bad habits, if any.
-Often, giving up light alcoholic beverages and smoking significantly reduces the symptoms of PMS, if not completely eliminates them.
+Often, giving up light alcoholic drinks and smoking significantly reduces PMS symptoms, or even gets rid of them altogether.
 Perhaps one of the most important tips is to find out if you have endocrine or infectious diseases.
 If you still have them, then, of course, you should get rid of them.
-Please note that PMS is directly related to the cyclical fluctuations of female hormones, and it should be eliminated.
+Please note that PMS is directly related to the cyclical fluctuations of female hormones, and it is this that should be eliminated.
 If there are no contraindications, then doctors recommend taking oral contraceptives.
-By choosing the right dosage of drugs, you can avoid sharp fluctuations in hormones.
-Of course, drug treatment should be started only after consulting a doctor.
+By choosing the right dosage of medications, you can avoid sharp fluctuations in hormones.
+Of course, drug treatment should be started only after consultation with a doctor.

 Psychologist's advice Surely, you understand that your emotional state can affect the balance of hormones in the body, and for this reason, stress significantly increases the unpleasant symptoms of PMS.
 It is important to eliminate signs of nervous tension, and herbal teas, relaxation, and breathing exercises can help you with this.
-Try different techniques, and in the end you will be able to find the one that will help alleviate your condition.
-It is also important to get enough sleep and not overwork - especially shortly before the onset of menstruation.
+Try different techniques and eventually you will be able to find the one that helps alleviate your condition.
+It is also important to get enough sleep and not become overtired - especially shortly before the start of menstruation.

-How to explain to a man or guy what PMS is
+How to explain to a man or boyfriend what PMS is

-During PMS, many girls and women often have worse relationships with partners.
-The reason for this, often, is the unstable psychological state of a woman - she becomes nervous and irritable, periodically "breaking down" on her loved one.
+During the period of PMS, many girls and women often experience worsening relationships with their partners.
+The reason for this is often the unstable psychological state of a woman - she becomes nervous and irritable, periodically “breaking down” on her loved one.
 Not every man knows that there is such a thing as PMS.
-If you understand that it is the syndrome that has a negative effect on you, and your relationship suffers because of this, be sure to tell your lover about it.
+If you understand that it is the syndrome that has a negative impact on you, and because of this your relationship is suffering, be sure to tell your lover about it.
 Try to explain to him that these days you are not always able to control your emotions, which you later regret very much.
-Tell the man that you will do your best to not give in to mood swings.
-By the way, let your words do not diverge from the deed.
-If you feel that a wave of bad mood is moving towards you, try to avoid tension in relations with your partner - go to another room, wait out the peak of your condition there.
-We also recommend that you warn the man in advance so that in these moments he will try not to provoke you into voicing rash words, which are often caused only by PMS and have nothing to do with your real thoughts.
+Tell your man that you will make every effort to not succumb to mood swings.
+By the way, don’t let your words differ from your deeds.
+If you feel that a wave of bad mood is moving towards you, try to avoid tension in your relationship with your partner - go to another room and wait out the peak of your condition there.
+We also recommend that you warn the man in advance so that at these moments he tries not to provoke you into voicing thoughtless words, which are often caused only by PMS and have nothing to do with your real thoughts.
 The answer lies in the decoding of the abbreviation PMS (premenstrual syndrome).
 We are talking about the period that precedes the onset of menstruation (menstruation).
-Following PMS, menstruation itself begins, during which a woman may also experience some discomfort, but at the same time, there is a weakening of the main symptoms of PMS, or their complete disappearance.
+Following PMS, the menstruation itself begins, during which the woman may also experience some discomfort, but at the same time there is a weakening of the main symptoms of PMS, or their complete disappearance.

 CATEGORIES